Editor's note: Another hot summer is underway, so we've updated this story with 2018 details for these cool events.

 Swim and splash alongside your furry canine friends at dog-friendly pool parties this summer.

 First up, Cedar Hill's Crawford Park Pool is throwing its annual Paws in the Pool-ooza Party, whose proceeds will go to benefit Tri-City Animal Shelter (Aug.
-12, 8 a.m.-noon, $5 per dog).
+11, 10 a.m.-2 p.m., $5 per dog).

 Water parks are also joining the fun during events including Pooch Plunge at Wet Zone (Aug.
 13, 4-7 p.m., $10 per dog), Paco's Poochie Plunge at Bahama Beach's Calypso Cooler (Aug.
-26, noon-2 p.m., $5), the Wags and Waves event at Garland's Hawaiian Falls (Sept.
-9, 10 a.m.-4 p.m., $22 per person and two dogs) and the Bow-Wow Luau at The Colony's Hawaiian Falls (Sept.
-10, 1-5 p.m., $15-$20 per person and two dogs).
+25, noon-2 p.m., $5), the 10th annual Wags and Waves event at Garland's Hawaiian Falls (Sept.
+8, 10 a.m.-4 p.m., $22 per person and two dogs) and the Bow-Wow Luau at The Colony's Hawaiian Falls (Sept.
+9, 1-5 p.m., $15-$20 per person and two dogs).
 Other parties to bring along man's best friend include North Richland Hill's Doogie Beach Bash, Mesquite's Doggie Splash Day and University Park's Doggie Splash Day.

 Two-thousand people.
 60,000 water balloons.
 Yes, you read that right.
-Deep Ellum is hosting an all-out water war for adults only on Aug.
-27 behind music venue Trees.
+Deep Ellum is hosting an all-out water war for adults only.
+The annual event will take place in August (stay tuned for date announcement) behind music venue Trees.
 Featuring water balloon fights, dunk tanks, water slides, food and music, this end-of-summer splash extravaganza will leave you soaked from head to toe.
-Tickets start at $15 for general admission, and the VIP package at $30 includes an event t-shirt and swag bag.
+Tickets are $15 until July 19.
 All proceeds go to Dallas-based mental health and addiction awareness organization Foundation 45.